qivicon/smarthome/docs/sources/architecture/events.md

 The `EventPublisher` posts `Event`s through the Eclipse SmartHome event bus in an asynchronous way.
 The `EventSubscriber` defines the callback interface to receive  events of specific types to which the event subscriber is subscribed to (`EventSubscriber.getSubscribedEventTypes()`).
 An event subscriber can provide an `EventFilter` in order to filter events based on the topic or the content.
 If there is no filter all subscribed event types are received.
 The event itself will be subclassed for each event type, which exists in the System (e.g. ItemCommandEvent, ItemUpdateEvent, ThingStatusInfoEvent, etc.).
 As for different event types different concrete classes exist, an `EventFactory` creates concrete event type instances.

 ### The Events
 This section lists all events provided by Eclipse SmartHome.
 An event has a topic, a type and a payload.
 The payload is serialized with JSON and is determined by its event type.
-Each concrete event implementation (e.g. ItemCommandEvent, ItemUpdateEvent) provides the payload as high level methods as well.
-A topic clearly defines the target of the event and is structured as follows:
+Each event implementation (e.g. ItemCommandEvent, ItemUpdateEvent) provides the payload as high level methods as well.
+A topic clearly defines the target of the event and its structure is similar to a REST URI, except the last part, the action:

-`{namespace}/{entityType}/{entityId}/{action}`, e.g. `smarthome/items/{itemName}/command`
+`{namespace}/{entityType}/{entity}/{action}`, e.g. `smarthome/items/{itemName}/command`

 The following table lists all events, its topics and the corresponding factories.